 Real estate data analytics is the method of analyzing raw data to obtain the information that will hep tho grow business.
 This information may help investors, marketers, builders in different ways.
 Such research is generally performed with the assistance of advanced real estate predictive analytics tools with the power of artificial intelligence and big data.
 Data analytics can help real estate professionals enhance operational efficiency, increase revenues, improve customer service efforts, optimize marketing campaigns, and respond faster to emerging market trends.

 And yet the majority of people are making these decisions based on gut instinct and historic performance history.

 When it comes to any other investment class, there is a standard warning: past performance doesn’t indicate positive future performance.
 So why is that warning being so easily and readily ignored when buying real estate?

-A Better Way Forward: Data Analytics
+A Better Way Forward: Real Estate Data Analytics

 We should never ignore gut instinct.
 But we can be wrong.
-An area that was up-and-coming ten years ago may be not as attractive for buyers or renters (commercial or residential) anymore.
+An area that was up-and-coming ten years ago maybe not as attractive for buyers or renters (commercial or residential) anymore.
 High-performance and high yield areas of cities and towns don’t stay that way forever.

 Real estate is an ever-shifting commodity and investors need to be careful when selecting where to invest for potential as well as present-day performance.

 As consumer habits and needs change, so does what we need from real estate.
 Only a few decades ago, the suburbs were a shining beacon on the hill in many cities.
 Now buyers and renters want some of the convenience of the downtown core, without living in the center, making smaller retail areas and supermarkets an attractive and necessary part of the urban landscape.